MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersessionobserver.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
 [NavigateDownloadLink](#navigatedownloadlink) | Raised when the session Download window is requesting to navigate to a URL.
-[ReverseSyncCookies](#reversesynccookies) | Raised when a cookie is set in the session if reverse cookie sync is enabled.
+[ReverseSyncCookies](#reversesynccookies) | Raised when a cookie is set in the session, if reverse cookie sync is enabled.
 [UpdateDownloadState](#updatedownloadstate) | Raised when downloads are stopped or started.

 ## Applies to